smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 # Finding the Root Cause of Test Flakes in Go

 Flaky tests can arise from many sources and can be frustrating to fix.
 Here's a non-exhaustive guide to help you find and resolve common causes for flakes in Go.
+But first, to answer a common question...

 ## The Test Only Flakes 0.xx% of the Time, Why Bother Fixing It?

-You bother to fix it because of **MATH!**
+You bother fixing it because of **MATH!**

 Let's imagine a large repo with 10,000 tests, and let's imagine only 100 (1%) of them are flaky.
 Let's further imagine that each of those flaky tests has a chance of flaking 1% of the time.
 If you are a responsible dev that requires all of your tests to pass in CI before you merge, flaky tests have now become a massive headache.